 11 Things You May Not Know About John Lennon

-John Lennon was the leader and founding member of The Beatles.
+You know that John Lennon, who would have turned 75 years old today, was the leader and founding member of The Beatles.
 Let's take a look at a few facts you might not have known about him.

 1. He was a choir boy and a Boy Scout.